kelseykm/allanonwall/README.md

 ## **Features**
 1. Allow incoming traffic to specific ports of your choosing
-2. Rate-limit SSH to prevent SSH brute-force attacks
+2. Rate-limit SSH to slow SSH brute-force attacks
 3. Route all traffic through the tor network via a transparent proxy
 4. Deceive inexperienced attackers by sending fake banners to port scanners to make it appear as though all your ports are open